romshark/eventlog/README.md

 ### Fetching metadata

-The `// GET /meta` endpoint returns all metadata as a JSON document.
+The `GET /meta` endpoint returns all metadata as a JSON document.

 ### Subscribing for updates